2025–26 New Mexico State Aggies men's basketball team

-The 2025–26 New Mexico State Aggies men's basketball team represents New Mexico State University during the 2025–26 NCAA Division I men's basketball season.
-The Aggies, led by third-year head coach Jason Hooten, play their home games at Pan American Center in Las Cruces, New Mexico as a member of Conference USA.
+The 2025–26 New Mexico State Aggies men's basketball team represented New Mexico State University during the 2025–26 NCAA Division I men's basketball season.
+The Aggies, led by third-year head coach Jason Hooten, played their home games at Pan American Center in Las Cruces, New Mexico as a member of Conference USA.

 Previous season

-The New Mexico State finished the 2025-26 season 17–15, 10–8 in Conference USA to finish tied for fourth in the conference.
-As the 5-seed in the Conference USA Tournament they were defeated by 4-seed Kennesaw State 77–80 in the Quarterfinals to end their season.
+The New Mexico State finished the 2025–26 season 17–15, 10–8 in Conference USA to finish tied for fourth in the conference.
+As the 5-seed in the Conference USA Tournament they were defeated by 4-seed Kennesaw State 80–77 in the Quarterfinals to end their season.